-The subject parcel is zoned GR.
-The adjacent parcel immediately to the south is zone Local Commercial (LC), and contains the Yellow Deli which is owned and operated by the applicant.
+The subject parcels are zoned GR.
+The adjacent parcel immediately to the north is zone Local Commercial (LC), and contains the Coastal Community Health Services, which is owned by the applicant.
 All the remaining surrounding parcels are zoned GR.

 Requested Zoning